JihyunBang/jihyunbang.github.io/sample_page.md

 is.numeric(all_trips$ride_length)
 ```

+### 13. Remove bad data

-### 13. Creating a dataframe that doesn't have bad data, and check summary of the new dataframe
+We can do this by creating a new dataframe that doesn't have bad data by removing invalid station names, and ride length that is less than zero.

 ```javascript
 all_trips_v2 <- all_trips[!(all_trips$start_station_name == "HQ QR" | all_trips$ride_length<0),]